aibos-dev/svgconvert-dg/README.md

 2. The number of paths is reduced.

 ## Introduction
+This project requires Python version 3.11 or higher

 This repository is actively under development and provides a tool to convert topological skeleton as a set of polylines from binary images into SVG format using a Python-based module.

 ## Prerequisites